m4drat/flareon9-writeups/README.md

 We will now reward your fantastic effort with a small binary challenge.
 You've earned it kid!
 ```

-__TLDR__: Open it in IDA as a PE, and not as a .NET file.
-Find RC4 key and decrypt the flag.
+__TLDR__: Open it in IDA as a PE and not as a .NET file.
+Find the RC4 key and decrypt the flag.
 Profit!

 Writeup link: [🧪 alamode](https://m4drat.github.io/2022/11/12/flareon9-writeups.html#6--alamode)